 Through Black Spruce is a contemporary drama in English and Moose Cree from Serendipity Point Films, Kistikan Pictures and Buffalo Gal Pictures.
 Directed by Don McKellar (The Grand Seduction, Last Night) from a screenplay by Barbara Samuels (North of 60).
 The film stars Tanaya Beatty (Hostiles, Hochelaga) as Annie, Brandon Oakes (Blackstone, the upcoming Blood Quantum) as Will, Kiowa Gordon (The Twilight Saga) as Jesse, Graham Greene (Dances With Wolves) as Leo, Tantoo Cardinal (Wind River) as Mary Lou, Wesley French (Shadow Hunters) as Marius, Roseanne Supernault (Blackstone) as Eva and Tina Keeper (North of 60, the upcoming Falls Around Her) as Lisette.

 A Q&A with Tina Keeper will follow the screening of the film.

-Indian Horse — June 26
+Indian Horse - will open in a new tab — June 26

 An adaptation of Richard Wagamese’s award-winning novel, this moving and important drama sheds light on the dark history of Canada’s Indian residential schools and the indomitable spirit of Indigenous people.